2020 Incheon International Conceptual Design Competition

 - Incheon International Conceptual Design Competition

-- A co-hosted competition with Weta Workshop to promote the field of Conceptual Design in the genres of Science Fiction and Fantasy contents for film, television series, games, animation and cartoons.
+- A co-hosted competition with Weta Workshop (the creator of ‘The Lord of the Rings’ and ‘Avatar’) to promote the field of Conceptual Design in the genres of Science Fiction and Fantasy contents for film, television series, games, animation and cartoons.

 - The competition will promote its exhibitions worldwide and connect designers with filmmakers through competitions and workshops.

-- To help designers experience fantasy productions and to expand their careers internationally, the top two winners will be given a chance to work as interns at world-renowned home of fantasy on film, Weta Workshop.
+- To help designers experience fantasy productions and to expand their careers internationally, the top two winners will be given a chance to work as interns at Weta Workshop, world-renowned home of fantasy on film.

 3. Conceptual Design definition